Wisconsin governor: No tax credits for new Foxconn plant

 MADISON, Wis. -- Gov. Tony Evers' top aide warned Foxconn Technology Group last month that a scaled-down factory in Wisconsin won't qualify for tax credits unless the Taiwanese electronics giant renegotiates with the state, letters Evers' administration released Friday show.

-The letters underscore a deepening schism between Evers and the world's largest electronics provider.
+The letters, which were first reported about by The Verge, underscore a deepening schism between Evers and the world's largest electronics provider.
 Foxconn counts Apple, Google and Amazon among its customers.

 Foxconn originally proposed building a massive flat-screen plant in Mount Pleasant that would eventually employ 13,000 people.
 Enamored with the thought of a monumental economic boost going into the 2018 elections, then-Gov. Scott Walker and Republican legislators approved an unprecedented $3 billion state incentives package in 2017 for the factory.
 Democrats complained at the time that Walker and the GOP were giving away too much for a project that might never materialize.

-Note: This story was first published on Dec.
-13. It was updated on Dec.
-16 to make clear that The Verge first reported that Wisconsin Gov. Tony Evers' administration told Foxconn Technology Group that it would not qualify for tax incentives unless its deal to build a manufacturing plant in the state was renegotiated to reflect the company's current plans for the project.